rhowell7/rhowell7/README.md

 ## Hi there 👋 Welcome to my GitHub!

 I'm __Rose Howell__, a Software Developer passionate about Python, Machine Learning, and Backend development.
-When I'm not writing clean, efficient code, you might find me juggling various projects—whether it's leading my neighborhood block club 🏘️, tending to my garden 🌱, or taking care of my pets 🐾!
+When I'm not playing with tech, you might find me juggling various projects — whether it's leading my neighborhood block club 🏘️, tending to my garden 🌱, or taking care of my pets 🐾!

 ### 🔧 Skills & Expertise